openworm/org.geppetto/utilities/docker/eclipse-geppetto-persistence/README.md

 ## How to run

 * Install Docker
+* run ./run.sh

+Alternately, to also have shell access:

-* run ./run-bash.sh
+* run ./run-bash.sh instead of run.sh
-* Within the prompt, `eclipse &` to launch eclipse
+* eclipse & to launch eclipse

+When you first get in, do new run as->maven installs on org.geppetto and org.geppetto.persistence.
+Then do a clean on the virgo server and start it.

 ## Pre-requisites

 * Docker is a CPU and hard disk hog.
-Make sure you have enough of both before you start.
+Make sure you have at least 30GB free space and not a lot of other programs running on a decent machine before you start.

 ## What this does